somphene/somphene.github.io/log/_posts/2020-05-10-01-Intensive-Extensive-Duality.md

      - Force-Extension

  * The "Amount of Mass" in Thermodynamics is the Potential Energy.
-Thermodynamics say that Energy is conserved no matter what forms it is divided into.
+Thermodynamics says that Energy is conserved no matter what forms it is divided into.

  ### Summary